 MATLAB® reads the user locale and system locale on Windows® platforms.

-To specify the locale to be used by MATLAB on Linux® platforms,
+To specify the locale to be used by MATLAB on Linux® platforms, use the

 MATLAB reads the user locale setting on the Apple macOS platform.